 If you want to accept the holding deposit, you can either choose to move straight to drafting the contract or you can run reference checks on tenants first.

 What If a Tenant Places a Holding Deposit Before I’ve Asked for One?

-This is very rare and we tell tenants not to place a holding deposit before getting your permission.
+This is very rare and we tell tenants not to place a holding deposit before they have your permission.

-The marketing of your listing continues until you actually accept the holding deposit offer, and there’s no cost to either party, so there should be no real downside either to you or the over-eager tenant.
+The marketing of your listing continues until you actually accept the holding deposit offer, and there’s no cost to either party, so there’s no downside either to you or the over-eager tenant.
 In any case, this situation is rare and we always recommend that tenants wait until after they have viewed a property and met the landlord to place a holding deposit.